syedumerahmedcode/concepts-in-simple-words/Software Architecture/README_SoftwareArchitecture.md

 Conceptual integrity (or  consistency) is a necessary prerequisite for _understandability_ and _maintainability_ and it is a substitute or synonym for _appropriate standardization_.

+**Software architecture in the software life cycle**

+- Determine the affects of changes in functional requirement, quality requirement, technologies or system requirement in relation to software architecture.
+- Make know the affects between IT-systems and the supported business and operational processes.

+- _The software lifecycle_
+The software life cycle describes all phases of a software product, starting with its planning, through its development and use, and ultimately its retirement.